WPP Q1 2009 Trading Update

-In the Group's 2007 interim and preliminary results announcements, additional information was provided showing the first half and full year results in reportable US dollars, to allow for better comparison with a number of our competitors, who report in US dollars and, particularly, because significant weakness in the US dollar sometimes makes comparisons difficult.
-Appendix 2 shows revenue growth by geography and communications services sector in reportable US dollars, for the first quarter of 2008.
-US dollar reportable revenues were up 15.6% in the first quarter, primarily reflecting the strength of the Euro against the US dollar.
+As a number of our competitors report in US dollars and inter-currency comparisons are difficult to make, Appendix 2 shows revenue growth by geography and communications services sector in reportable US dollars, for the first quarter of 2009.
+US dollar reportable revenues were down 1.6% in the first quarter to $3.035 billion, primarily reflecting the strength of the Euro and Japanese Yen against the US dollar.

-Net new business billings of ?64 million ($1.100 billion) were won during the first quarter and the Group continues to benefit from consolidation trends in the industry, winning several assignments from existing and new clients.
+Net new business billings for the first quarter were up on last year, at £960 million ($1.489 billion) and the Group continues to benefit from consolidation trends in the industry, winning several assignments from existing and new clients.
+The general economic situation is encouraging a significant number of account reviews, consolidations and new business opportunities, particularly in media investment management.

 Balance Sheet and Cash Flow

-Average net debt in the first quarter of 2008 was ?,669 million, compared to ?,083 million in 2007, at 2008 exchange rates.
-This represents an increase of ?86 million, reflecting the impact of the net acquisition cost of ?09 million for 24/7 Real Media Inc. and other acquisitions and ?04 million on share repurchases during the last twelve months.
-Net debt at 31 March 2008 was ?,152 million compared to ?,410 million in 2007 (at constant exchange rates) an increase of ?42 million, again reflecting the acquisition spend and share repurchases.
-The current net debt figure compares with a market capitalisation of approximately ?.4 billion.
+Average net debt in the first quarter of 2009 was £3.421 billion, compared to £2.081 billion in 2008, at 2009 exchange rates.
+This represents an increase of £1.340 billion, an improvement over the first seven weeks average net debt figures included in the Group’s 2008 Preliminary Announcement.
+Average net debt reflects the net acquisition cost of TNS and other smaller acquisitions and earnout payments totalling £1.0 billion, debt acquired on the acquisition of TNS of £578 million and £28 million spent on share repurchases during the last twelve months.
+Net debt at 31 March 2009 was £3.752 billion compared to £2.593 billion in 2008 (at constant exchange rates), an increase of £1.159 billion, again reflecting the acquisition spend and share repurchases.
+The current net debt figure compares with a market capitalisation of approximately £5.5 billion, giving an enterprise value of £9.3 billion.

-In the first quarter of 2008, the Group made acquisitions or increased equity interests in advertising and media investment management in the United States, the United Kingdom, the Netherlands, the Middle East, Chile, Guatemala and China; in information, insight & consultancy in the United States and India; in public relations and public affairs in China; in direct, internet and interactive in the United States and India.
+In the first quarter of 2009, the Group made acquisitions or increased equity interests in advertising and media investment management in Italy, Portugal and South Africa; in information, insight & consultancy in the United Kingdom; in public relations and public affairs in Poland; in direct, internet and interactive in France and Hong Kong; in digital in the United States and in healthcare in France.

-The Group continues to focus on its key objectives of improving operating profits by 10% to 15% per annum; improving operating margins by a half to one margin point per annum; improving staff cost to revenue ratios by up to 0.6 margin points per annum; growing revenue faster than industry averages; continuing to improve our creative reputation and stimulating further co-operation among Group companies.
+In the balance of 2009, the short-term focus will continue to be on balancing the likely fall in revenues against staff costs and headcount.
+The first half of 2009 will clearly be very difficult, with the second half, although continuing to be tough, likely to improve relatively.
+Any recovery, of sorts, will probably come in 2010.
+In the medium and longer term the Group will continue to focus on its key objectives of improving operating profits by 10% to 15% per annum; improving operating margins by a half to one margin point per annum; improving staff cost to revenue ratios by up to 0.6 margin points per annum; growing revenue faster than industry averages; continuing to improve our creative reputation and stimulating further co-operation among Group companies.

 For further information: